 A derivative that does not meet the criteria for hedge accounting is classified as a financial asset or a financial liability held for trading.
-If the fair value of the derivative is positive, the derivative is recognized as a financial liability.
+If the fair value of the derivative is positive, the derivative is recognized as a financial asset; otherwise, the derivative is recognized as a financial liability.